slatedocs/slate/source/includes/_endpoints.md

 // Go register example coming soon
 ```

-*Starts verification process on a person and attaches result and specified blockchain address to assigned handle.*
+*Attaches KYC data and specified blockchain address to an assigned handle.*

 This is the endpoint you will use to create a new user.
 In the call, you will need to complete all fields and include a valid Ethereum address (not already used in system and not a smart contract).
 The information provided will be used to verify that this information belongs to a real person, and the results will be returned asynchronously by hitting the **check_kyc** endpoint.